Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Preliminaries

+Although leveraging frontier LMs for table pre-training is common, we summarize three differences that need to be considered carefully.
 (1) Structures.
 Unlike sequential NL text, tables have two-dimensional structures with optional top and left headers.
 (2) Visual Formats.
-Unlike plain NL text, tables usually use intuitive formats for a better presentation of table structures and data highlights, e.g., color, alignment, font.
+Unlike plain NL text, tables usually use intuitive formats to better represent table structures and data highlights, e.g., color, alignment, font.
 (3) Numerical values.
-Tables often contain rich numerical values such as currencies and dates for easy-lookup, comparison, and analysis, and there are various calculation relationships between numerical values, which can be recorded in spreadsheet formulas.
+Tables usually contain well-organized numerical values for easy-lookup and comparison, and there are various calculation relationships among numerical values, which can be recorded by the spreadsheet formula.